matthew-robertson/Useful_things/I Learned Something Today/Literature.md

 ## Fantasy
 1. [Spoilers](https://jamesmendezhodes.com/blog/2019/1/13/orcs-britons-and-the-martial-race-myth-part-i-a-species-built-for-racial-terror), Tolkien's orcs were based off of some pretty harmful stereotypes of Asian people.
 For example: "The Orcs are definitely stated to be corruptions of the 'human' form seen in Elves and Men.
 They are (or were) squat, broad, flat-nosed, sallow-skinned, with wide mouths and slant eyes: in fact degraded and repulsive versions of the (to Europeans) least lovely Mongol-types." - JRR Tolkien, Letter @210.
 1. Which, after the quote that "The hobbits were 'a reflection of the English soldier'", woof.
+1. [Dwarves are also kind bad](https://dc.swosu.edu/cgi/viewcontent.cgi?article=1172&context=mythlore), encompassing more than a handful of anti-semitic tropes in The Hobbit, which Tolkien spent a decent amount of time walking back in later works.
+Thanks, Rebecca Brackmann's Dwarves are not Heroes.
+1. To paraphrase China Mieville "Race is true in Tolkien", much like in DnD and other fantasy settings.

 ## Comics
 1. Dilbert's creator, Scott Adams, is a trash child.
 This isn't news.
 However, consider that the Pointy-Haired Boss - a decidedly Trumpian character - has become decidedly more sympathetic over time](https://www.theawl.com/2017/12/dilbert-a-reckoning/).